greglook/vault/README.md

 [EDN](https://github.com/edn-format/edn).
 Certain PGP objects can also be stored in Vault as a recognized data type; this is primarily for public key blobs.

-[Data blobs](doc/structured-data.md) are UTF-8 encoded EDN values recognized by a magic header sequence: `#vault/data\n`.
-An example data blob representing a file might look like this:
+[Data blobs](doc/data.md) are UTF-8 encoded EDN values recognized by a header
+tag: `#vault/data`.
+An example data blob representing a file might look like
+this:

 ```clojure
 #vault/data